 There is a surprisingly limited amount of asbestos within the stables.
 Specialist contractors have been removing the asbestos paneling in the old tack room to make way for the new toilets.
 It must be removed carefully for the safety of all involved.

 Belton's Stables Project

-The team at Belton House have started a year-long project to conserve and rejuvenate the seventeenth century stables and coach building which houses the restaurant.
+The team at Belton House has started a year-long project to conserve and rejuvenate the 17th century stables which housed the restaurant.
 The top two floors of the Grade 1 listed building are in need of extensive repair and the catering facilities will also receive a significant upgrade.

 For the duration of the project, visitors will have the chance to keep up to date with what’s going on through regular tool box talks and heritage skills days.
-There will also be opportunities for hands-on practical experience in the use of traditional building skills.
+There'll also be opportunities for hands-on practical experience in traditional building skills.